musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Speaker C:** Yeah.

 **Dhammarato:** And you're a new monk.
-But Achan Meti is an old hand, and so he has already gone through a lot of the stuff that you need to go through, and yet he likes to take you and whoever is there.
-In fact, the question that you're asking in a way, was phrased to me way back as far as 2016, about eight years ago, because friends were staying at Dam Kiem and Achan Meti was taking them to Suratane, taking them to all the little schools and up the road and all over the place, because that's who our Chan Meti is.
+But Ajahn Meti is an old hand, and so he has already gone through a lot of the stuff that you need to go through, and yet he likes to take you and whoever is there.
+In fact, the question that you're asking in a way, was phrased to me way back as far as 2016, about eight years ago, because friends were staying at Dam Kiem and Ajahn Meti was taking them to Suratane, taking them to all the little schools and up the road and all over the place, because that's who our Chan Meti is.
 And in fact, by the way, his family is in Suratani.

 **Phra Cathal:** Yeah.